Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [ ] In the VPC dashboard, click Elastic IPs.
 Select the Elastic IP and click Associate Address.
 Select each EC2 instance you wish to assign this address to.
 - [ ] In the EC2 dashboard, click on EC2 instance.
 Under Actions, select networking > Manage IP Addresses. click to add a new IP address and type in the address of the Elastic IP.
 Repeat the process for each EC2 instance you want to assign this Elastic IP to.
-- [ ] Use the AWS CLI and pass in several '--instance-id' options to hte aws ec2 assosiate-address command.
+- [ ] Use the AWS CLI and pass in several '--instance-id' options to hte aws ec2 associate-address command.
 - [x] An elastic IP cannot be assigned to multiple EC2 instances.
-It can only be assosiated to a single EC2 instance.
+It can only be associated to a single EC2 instance.

 [Reference](https://stackoverflow.com/questions/54742522/assign-multiple-ec2-instances-to-one-elastic-ip)